 Lastly, guards are people and human behavior is inconsistent.
 Capability from guard to guard is different, and a specific guard’s security vigilance often wanes over the course of an evening.
 Very likely, the one hundredth person he or she screens is subject to a different level of scrutiny than the first.
 Experience, training, fatigue, and human error play a role in how thorough and effective a search is conducted.

-- A visible and effective security process can protect today’s event and deter tomorrow’s potential threat.
-Use security technology to improve upon the existing processes with more consistent and automated detection capability.
+- Use security technology to improve upon the existing processes with more consistent and automated detection capability.
 Take the security approach to the next level by providing your guards with technology to augment their practices.

-- Allow for an approach that can flex up security when the intelligence warrants it and move back to a baseline level when it doesn’t.
-Offer the ability to consistently screen and to change the level of screening depending on when or where the event is or who the performer is.
+- Offer the ability to consistently screen and to change the level of screening depending on when or where the event is or who the performer is.

-- Balance the security and patron experience to ensure it doesn’t make it too obtrusive for the paying guests.
-Rather than using clunky metal detectors, use a blend of state-of-the-art technologies – high throughput technologies with sensors and artificial intelligence.
+- Rather than using clunky metal detectors, use a blend of state-of-the-art technologies – high throughput technologies with sensors and artificial intelligence.

 The threat landscape has shifted significantly in recent years.
 We could all use a night out to forget about the daily headlines.
 Performing arts organizations can help us enjoy our visits by adopting modern security methods that protect while keeping the user experience intact.